System design interview guide

 How to approach

-Then sketch capacity in one pass: reads vs writes, rough fan-out per post for a normal user vs a page, and where the fire starts (mailbox shards, fan-out queue, ranker).
-After that, walk one write (post created → durable → async fan-out) and one read (load candidates → merge → rank → page) before you let yourself drown in storage brands.
+Then do one capacity pass: reads vs writes, fan-out for a normal user vs a celebrity, and where fire starts (mailbox shards, fan-out queue, ranker).

 Interview tips